Early Career Teacher Entitlement - ECTE

 • Provider-led (DfE funded)

 Schools can choose to partner with a Lead Provider and local Delivery Partners who will design and deliver a programme of face to face and online training to ECTs and their mentors.
-See below for detail of the ECTP for Gloucestershire
+Details of the ECTP for Gloucestershire

 • School-led (no funding)